LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/python-databases/_index.md

 The examples below are also available in the `data-analysis-projects/databases-python-pandas/python-db-walkthrough.ipynb` file.
 {{% /notice %}}

-## SQLite3 with Python
+## sqlite3 with Python

-SQLite works in conjunction with python by allowing the user to establish a connection to the file-based datastore to store and reference the connection object through a variable.
+[sqlite3](https://docs.python.org/3/library/sqlite3.html) works in conjunction with python by allowing the user to establish a connection to a file located on your machine.
+You can then reference the connection variable to begin executing sql commands.

 The basic syntax is as follows: